 Alina is President of Connecticut Young Professionals and participates on the Executive Board and in multiple committees.
 She is also a former co-chair and founder of the young professionals affinity group, Future Leaders of Yale.
 Alina is dedicated to making Connecticut and Yale better for young professionals to live and work through her efforts with both organizations.

-Alina enjoys reading (Sci-Fi/Fantasy mostly), listening to classic rock, and playing board games.
+Alina enjoys reading (Sci-Fi/Fantasy mostly), listening to most music, and playing board games.
 She also enjoys volunteering for the Yale Alumni Service Corps.
 In July 2018 she traveled to Capetown, South Africa to teach coding concepts to underprivileged children.
 An avid traveler, she's also been to Peru, Spain, United Kingdom, France, Amsterdam, Italy, Zimbabwe, Zambia, Botswana, and Iceland.